FBI-openup/nwm/docs/WorldMem_Setup_README.md

 ### Common Issues

-**1. Workspace Not Found**
+**1. NWM Root Directory Not Found**
 ```
-Error: Could not detect workspace with Mine/nwm and Simon/nwm directories
+Error: Could not detect nwm root directory.
+Please run from within the nwm project.
 ```
-**Solution**: Ensure you're running from the correct directory or specify the workspace path.
+**Solution**: Ensure you're running from within the nwm project directory or any of its subdirectories.

 **2. Conda Environment Issues**
 ```